 ii.
 Wild Animal Park

 iii.
-Indoor Garden
+Indoor Exhibitions

 2, Dream Bridge

 This bridge was assembled with 30 containers and it links the west and east part of the garden.
 Itself, it is an art gallery that displays children’s paintings about dreams and hopes from around the globe.

 3, Suncheon Lake Garden